benpence/config/cheatsheet/net.md

 ## Persistent

-    # Strip off 'systemctl' from the command(s) above and put in /etc/sysctl.conf
+    # Strip off 'sysctl' from the command(s) above and put in /etc/sysctl.conf